rapidez/statamic/README.md

 This package helps you integrate Statamic within your Rapidez project by adding some good starting points:

 - Products, categories and brands are integrated through [Runway](https://github.com/duncanmcclean/runway) as read only resources so you can link them to the content
-- Products, categories and pages collections as starting point so you can extend this however you'd like
+- Products, categories, brands and pages collections as starting point so you can extend this however you'd like
 - Route merging so Statamic routes work as fallback
 - Page builder fieldset with a product slider, content, image and form component
 - Responsive images with [spatie/statamic-responsive-images](https://github.com/spatie/statamic-responsive-images)